 Membership body: Engineers Ireland (EI)

 The engineering profession isn’t highly regulated in Ireland.
-Most engineers can simply come and work once they have a visa.
-We are working to update the mutual recognition agreement between Engineers Ireland and Engineering New Zealand, to reflect changes to our membership pathway.
+Most engineers can simply work there once they have a visa.

 Membership body: Institute of Professional Engineers Samoa (IPES)

 You must apply for registration with IPES before you can legally work as an engineer in Samoa.
 You can apply via online on IPES website or by emailing your application form and requirements (application form and checklist can be printed from IPES Website) to the IPES Registrar.
 You must also provide proof of your Engineering New Zealand Chartered Membership or Chartered Professional Engineer registration.
 Once approved you’ll be sent a letter of acceptance and be asked to pay your registration fee.

 Represented by: Engineering Council United Kingdom (ECUK)

 Engineering New Zealand members can apply for equivalent membership of any institution licensed by the ECUK.
 This is part of an Admissions Pathways Agreement signed between Engineering New Zealand and the ECUK, which is designed to streamline the process.
 Structural engineers that want to become members of IStructE will still need to pass a written assessment.

 We also have an agreement with the Institution of Civil Engineers in the UK (ICE) which provides a discount for Associate Membership (AMICE) for eligible members of Engineering New Zealand.